image descriprion

 You will have become aware of the change from the high mountains and ridges of Isaac and Lanezi to a more undulating topography.
 We have to portage our canoes to Babcock Lake.
 Babcock Lake is an ideal location to observe moose, who enjoy the lush vegetation along its shoreline.
 A short (very) portage (400 m) will bring us to Skoi Lake.
 No sooner do we put in, than we begin another short (very) and final portage (400 m) to Spectacle Lake.
 Our campsite is Pat Point.

-10. Day 10 To Vancouver
+10. Day 10 Drive Back to Vancouver

 inclusions and exclusions at a glance

-Whats included in this tour Items that are covered in the cost of tour price.
+What's included in this tour Items that are covered in the cost of tour price.

-• Transportation from the point of origin and return
+• Transportation from Richmond, BC (Vancouver Airport) and return

 • Canoes and paddling gear (pfd, paddle, gumboots, etc.)